debridge-finance/hardhat-debridge/README.md

 # hardhat-debridge

-**Easily test your integrations with the [deBridge cross-chain protocol](https://debridge.finance).** A plugin for [Hardhat](https://hardhat.org) provides the toolkit for emulating the flow of the bridge, including onchain contracts and off-chain validation activity.
+**Easily test your integrations with [deBridge](https://debridge.finance).** A plugin for [Hardhat](https://hardhat.org) provides the toolkit for emulating the flow of the bridge, including onchain contracts and off-chain validation activity.

 ## Rationale